Soneso/as-soroban-sdk/README.md

 ///...
 context.log("test");
 ```
 Please keep in mind that the SDK is not tested.
 It is under heavy development.
-Also supported features may be extended or refactored.
+Also supported features will be extended or refactored.